KiandaBPM/KiandaBPM.github.io/dashboards.md

 4. **List:** The list widget displays the instances of the selected process.
 List widget could also be used to connect with any other widget to display the filtered items.
 5. **Filter:** The filter widget is used to filter the instances based on a field.
 For example, process instances could be filtered by status.
 6. **Link:** The link widget is used to add a link to a new process, dashboard or to any external sources such as SharePoint.
+7. **Walk-through:** This widget allows you to create a walk-through quickly which could be made available to a user, group or organisation.

 ## Enabling data export from dashboards